***UPDATED on 1/5/19*** We have since been on three Disney cruises and learned so many new tips!

-157. The lowest rates I’ve found for Disney cruises is in September and October because it’s the peak of hurricane season.
-We went on a 7-night Eastern caribbean cruise last September and had a blast!
-I could feel the motion a littl bit more but no one in my family got sea sick.
+157. The lowest rates I’ve found for Disney cruises are in September and October because it’s the peak of hurricane season.
+We went on a 7-night Eastern Caribbean cruise last September and had a blast!
+I could feel the motion a little bit more but no one in my family got seasick.

 158. We were lucky enough to reserve a cabana on Serenity Bay on our last cruise and it was amazing!
 I highly recommend it if you swing it, it was well worth the $400 to us!

 159. Most importantly, relax and enjoy every minute!
 It will be the best vacation of your life!!

 More Disney Cruise Posts to Help You Plan Your Next Cruise!

 Do you have any last-minute Disney cruise tips to share?
 Did I miss anything important?
 Let me know in the comments!